lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 fragment need to introduce padding to reach the next boundary limit.
 Since the SCHC is known to be a multiple of 8 bits, the receiver can remove the extra bit to reach this limit.

 Default padding mechanism do not need to send the padding length and can lead to a maximum of 14 bits of padding.

+The padding is not mandatory and is optional to the technology-specific document to give a different solution.
+In this section there are some inputs on how to manage the padding.

 # SCHC Compression for IPv6 and UDP headers